Colombia: 21st century

 In June 2018, Iván Duque, the candidate of the right-wing Democratic Center party, won the presidential election.
 On 7 August 2018, he was sworn in as the new President of Colombia to succeed Juan Manuel Santos.
 Colombia's relations with Venezuela have fluctuated due to ideological differences between the two governments.
 Colombia has offered humanitarian support with food and medicines to mitigate the shortage of supplies in Venezuela.
 Colombia's Foreign Ministry said that all efforts to resolve Venezuela's crisis should be peaceful.
 Colombia proposed the idea of the Sustainable Development Goals and a final document was adopted by the United Nations.
 In February 2019, Venezuelan president Nicolás Maduro cut off diplomatic relations with Colombia after Colombian President Ivan Duque had helped Venezuelan opposition politicians deliver humanitarian aid to their country.
 Colombia recognized Venezuelan opposition leader Juan Guaidó as the country's legitimate president.
 In January 2020, Colombia rejected Maduro's proposal that the two countries restore diplomatic relations.

 Protests started on 28 April 2021 when the government proposed a tax bill that would greatly expand the range of the 19 percent value-added tax.
-The 19 June 2022 election run-off vote ended in a win for former guerrilla, Gustavo Petro, taking 50.47% of the vote compared to 47.27% for independent candidate Rodolfo Hernández.
+The 2022 presidential election run-off vote ended in a win for former guerrilla Gustavo Petro, who received 50.47% of the vote compared to 47.27% for independent candidate Rodolfo Hernández.
 The single-term limit for the country's presidency prevented President Iván Duque from seeking re-election.
 On 7 August 2022, Petro was sworn in, becoming the country's first leftist president.
+Later that month, Colombia and Venezuela formally reestablished bilateral diplomatic relations.
+The 21 June 2026 election run-off vote ended in a win for right-wing candidate, Abelardo de la Espriella, taking 49.7% of the vote compared to 48.7% of left-wing Iván Cepeda.
+On 7 August 2026, Abelardo de la Espriella was sworn in as Colombia’s president.